Using Multi-Spectral Satellite Remote Sensing Techniques to Nowcast Nocturnal Convection Initiation

 Wayne M. MacKenzie Jr., University of Alabama, Huntsville, AL; and J. R. Mecikalski

-Accurately forecasting convection initiation (CI) is an ongoing problem within meteorology.
-Mecikalski and Bedka (2005) have demonstrated with good success a process which nowcasts (0-1 hour) convection initiation during the daytime using GOES real-time satellite processing.
+Accurately forecasting convection initiation (CI) is an ongoing problem within meteorology today.
+Mecikalski and Bedka (2005) have demonstrated with good success a process which nowcasts (0-3 hours) convection initiation during the daytime using GOES real-time satellite processing.
 Using 1 km visible imagery, temporal temperature trends using multiple wavelengths and band differencing, an algorithm was developed to select regions where cumulus clouds have ~60% or greater chance of precipitating within the next hour.
 An ongoing extension of this work is to advance daytime CI nowcasting to nighttime conditions.
 Since 1 km visible satellite is not available during the nighttime hours, one must rely on infrared channels with a spatial resolution of 4 km to monitor clouds.
-This can be challenging because 4 km is typically less than the cumulus horizontal spatial scale initially, and tracking cumulus at night is more difficult.
-As a corollary, during nighttime conditions the 3.9 micron near-infrared channel becomes available as an additional resource to use from the GOES instrument.
+This can be challenging because 4 km is less than the cumulus horizontal spatial scale initially and tracking cumulus at night is more difficult.
+As a corollary, during nighttime conditions the 3.9 micron near-infrared channel becomes available as an additional resource to use.

 Browse or search entire meeting